 Defining the Scope of Work: Clarity Matters

 When Anthroware writes a SOW, we start with restating, in executive summary form, the problem that we’ll be working to solve.
-This is typically a page that defines the customer’s business and business problem.
-It then states the desired outcomes at a strategic level, not in “deliverables” form; we are showing that we understand the outcome that the customer needs from the endeavor. “…so that Company A can reduce its HR budget related to 3rd party software fees.” is a good example of a desired outcome.
+This is typically a page that defines the customer’s business.
+It then states the desired outcomes at a strategic level, not in “deliverables” form; we are showing that we understand the outcome that the customer needs from the endeavor and will thus support their customer retention strategy. “…so that Company A can reduce its HR budget related to 3rd party software fees.” is a good example of a desired outcome.
 These are outcomes that can be tested and proven later.
 This is important for trust building, and team alignment.

 Anthroware always writes a narrative on the high-level approach that we’ll take on how we plan to accomplish the work.
 This talks a little about work cadence but mainly describes the exercises that the client will experience during the engagement.
 The approach should outline a high-level set of phases the engagement will go through.